What Are Other Volumes in Container on Mac & How to Delete Them?

 VM (Virtual Machine): the volume that supplements your RAM to store files like sleepimage, swapfile, which is too large for RAM to run.
 So VM volume usually takes up most of the storage space.

-Other volumes in container means the last three volumes, Preboot, Recovery, VM in APFS container.
+Other volumes in container mean the last three volumes, Preboot, Recovery, VM in APFS container.
 The other volumes cannot be removed because they are needed for macOS to function properly.

 Although we know what other volumes in container are, it doesn't mean that we can easily get rid of other volumes in container.
 In fact, we cannot completely delete other volumes in container on Mac because they are important for the system to run.
 However, there are ways to stop other volumes from increasing or reduce the space that other volumes using.